Pandya dynasty: Sources of Pandya history

-The Greek ambassador to Chandragupta Maurya, Megasthenes mentions Queens of Pandyas as 'Pandaia' and locates them in the south of India extending into ocean.
+The Greek ambassador to Chandragupta Maurya, Megasthenes mentions Queens of Pandyas as 'Pandaia' and locates them in the south of India extending into the ocean.
 It consisted of 365 villages which met the needs of the royal palace each day of the year.
-He described the queen as daughter of Heracles (by some author as Shiva or Krishna).
+He described the queen Pandaie as daughter of Heracles (by some author as Shiva or Krishna).
 Madurai, capital of Pandyas is mentioned in Kautilya's Arthashastra (4th century BCE) as 'Mathura of the south'.

 Archaeological sources

 Pandyas are also mentioned in the inscriptions of Maurya emperor Asoka (3rd century BCE).
-In his inscriptions (2nd and 13th Major Rock Edict) Asoka refers to the peoples of south India – the Cholas, Cheras, Pandyas and Satiyaputras.
-These polities, although not part of the Maurya empire, were on friendly terms with Asoka:
+In his inscriptions (2nd and 13th Major Rock Edict), Asoka refers to the peoples of south India – the Cholas, the Cheras, Pandyas and Satiyaputras.
+These polities, possibly not part of the Maurya empire, were on friendly terms with Asoka:

 The earliest Pandya to be found in epigraph is Nedunjeliyan, figuring in the Tamil-Brahmi Mangulam inscription (near Madurai) assigned to 3rd and 2nd centuries BCE.
 The record documents a gift of rock-cut beds, to a Jain ascetic.
-It is assumed that the people found in the Mangulam inscription, Nedunjeliyan, Kadalan, and Izhanchadikan predates rulers such as Talaiyanganam Nedunjelyan and Palyaga-salai Mudukudimi Peruvaludi.
+It is assumed that the people found in the Mangulam inscription, Nedunjeliyan, Kadalan, and Izhanchadikan predate rulers such as Talaiyanganam Nedunjelyan and Palyaga-salai Mudukudimi Peruvaludi.

 Kharavela, the Kalinga king who ruled during c.
-1st century BCE, in his Hathigumpha inscription, claims to have destroyed an old confederacy of Tamil countries ("the tamira–desa–sanghata") which had lasted 132 years, and to have acquired a large quantity of pearls from the Pandyas.
+1st century BCE, in his Hathigumpha inscription, claims to have destroyed an old confederacy of Tamil countries ("the tamira–desa–sanghata") which had lasted 132 years, and to have acquired a large number of pearls from the Pandyas.

 Silver punch-marked coins with the fish symbol of the Pandyas dating from around the same time have also been found.